JetBrains/teamcity-documentation/topics/security-notes.md

 ## Security Self-Checklist

-Here are the main security recommendations to follow when using TeamCity:
+This checklist contains the main security recommendations to follow when using TeamCity:

 * You are running the latest released TeamCity version and are ready to upgrade to the newly released versions within weeks.
 * An access to the TeamCity web interface is secured with HTTPS (for example, with the help a [proxy server](how-to.md#Configure+HTTPS+for+TeamCity+Web+UI) like NGINX).
 Best practices for securing web applications are employed for the TeamCity web interface: for example, it is not possible to access the server using HTTP the protocol.
 The reverse proxy does not strip the _Referer_ request header.